Samsung TV Dark Shadow? FIX in Minutes

 1. Then remove the screws around the edge that hold the bezel of the TV.

-2. With some care, you should be able to remove the bezel, panel and reveal the TV backlight underneath, which will be in strips of LED lights.
+2. With some care, you should be able to remove the bezel, and panel, and reveal the TV backlight underneath, which will be in strips of LED lights for older Samsung TVs, or at the edge for some newer models.

 3. Use a voltmeter or TV backlight tester to check whether they are working, and replace any failures.

-The video below covers checking and replacing the LED backlights, with some additional tips on when you should seek to replace your backlight driver board instead.
+The video below covers checking and replacing the LED backlights for non-Edge TVs, with some additional tips on when you should seek to replace your backlight driver board instead.

-It’s also possible that one of the connectors linking the LED strips as they span the width of your TV has failed.
-This can be fixed by checking the connectors with a multimeter and re-soldering and broken connections.
+For non-Edge TVs, it’s also possible that one of the connectors linking the LED strips as they span the width of your TV has failed.
+This can be fixed by checking the connectors with a multimeter and re-soldering any broken connections.
 This article has a good study on this.

 Samsung TV Support and Warranty